tboronczyk/kiwi/README.md

 ========
 Kiwi has single-line and multi-line comment support.
 Single-line comments start with `//` and go until the end of the line.
 Multi-line comments start with `/*` and end with `*/`.
 Nested multi-line comments are supported.
+Both styles of comments are ignored by the parser and so they may appear anywhere in a source file.

 Assignment, Equality, and Identity
 ==================================
-The assignment operator is `:=`.
-The equality operator is `==`.
+The assignment operator is `:`.
+The equality operator is `=`.
 The  keyword `is` is used for identity tests (strong equality).
 See the Variable Declaration and Boolean Logic sections for more information.

 Numeric Literals
 ================
 Numeric literals may be specified in a variety of styles.
+Standard integers are written as bare literals, for example the integer value forty-two is `42`.
+Floats must have at least one decimal place (forty-two is written `42.0`).

-Standard integers are written as bare literals, for example the integer value seven is 7, and the value forty-two is 42.
-Kiwi makes available a unique notation for expressing integers in non-decimal bases as well, such as base 2 (binary), base 8 (octal), and base 16 (hexadecimal) -- the radix is written, followed by `#`, and then the value observing valid digits for the selected radix.
-The radix portion may be omitted in which case the notation will default to hexadecimal.
-The integer value forty-two is thus written in binary as 2#101010 (valid digits are 0 and 1), in octal as 8#52 (valid digits are 0 through 7), and hexadecimal as either 16#2A or #2A (valid digits are 0 through 9, and case-insensitive A through F).
+Expressing integers in non-decimal bases is possible as well, such as base 2, 8, and 16.
+The radix is written first, followed by `#`, and then the value observing valid digits for the selected radix.
+The radix portion may be omitted in wich case hexadecimal is assumed.
+The integer value forty-two can thus be written in binary as `2#101010`, in octal as `8#52`, and headecimal as either `16#2A` or `#2A`.

 String Literals
 ===============
-String literals are enclosed by double quotation marks.
+String literals are enclosed by quotation marks.
 Within a string, the following escape sequences are recognized:

  - `\n`          newline
  - `\r`          carriage return